Family-Sized Hot Pocket Recipe

 - Place your second layer of dough on and pinch it together with the bottom to form what looks like a big hot pocket.

-- Add the remainder of the cheese to the top of your dough and place in the oven for 30 to 35 minutes and enjoy.
+- Add the remainder of the cheese to the top of your dough and place in the oven for 30 to 35 minutes.
+Enjoy!

 Good cooking is not based on how much time you spend making it, but by how much time it takes your family to eat it.
-Considering they had it all devoured and asking for more before I even had a chance to get any, this dish will be a guaranteed winner for my kids and hubby; they can not wait for me to cook it again.
+Considering they had it all devoured and were asking for more before I even had a chance to get any, this dish will be a guaranteed winner for my kids and hubby; they cannot wait for me to cook it again.

 Questions & Answers